-The National Occupational Standards (NOS) for Youth Work provide 'threads' through the programme.
-These 'threads' provide cohesion and coherence to the programme, so that learning can be developed and built upon in a robust way that makes sense to the students.
-Links will be forged during learning sessions with content from previous modules, as well as indication of learning on up-coming modules.
-The 'threads' act as a mechanism for students to see how the learning links together in meaningful way and will be made explicit to students throughout the programme.
+The University's Educational Gain Model provides 'threads' through the programme.
+These 'threads' provide cohesion and coherence to the programme, so that learning can be developed and built upon in a robust way that makes sense to the apprentices.
+Links will be forged during learning sessions with content from previous modules, as well as indication of learning on upcoming modules.
+The 'threads' act as a mechanism for apprentices to see how the learning links together in meaningful way and will be made explicit to apprentices throughout the programme.